huynhnhanquoc/huynhnhanquoc/README.md

 }

 func (p Profile) AboutMe() Profile {
-	p.Summary = `I’m an indie-stack developer from Vietnam, passionate about building fast, simple, and useful products.
-I love the indie spirit: working end-to-end from idea → design → code → deploy → iterate.
-Currently, I’m focusing on kitmodule.com — a space where I explore ideas, craft tools, and ship products that embrace minimalism, speed, and real-world value.` return p
+	p.Summary = `I’m an indie-stack developer from Vietnam, passionate about crafting simple, practical, and meaningful products.
+I follow the indie spirit: guiding a project from problem → need → experiment → operation → testing → packaging → open → iterative development.
+I share these journeys on kitmodule.com , a space where I explore ideas, build tools, and deliver products that celebrate minimalism, elegance, and tangible impact.` return p
 }